Pad See Ew (Thai Wide Rice Noodles with Chicken) Recipe

 Pad See Ew Sauce

-- 10 oz Chinese Broccoli / Gai Lan, chopped (substitute 8 oz chopped baby broccoli with 2 oz baby spinach, but keep them separate)
+- 10 ounces Chinese Broccoli / Gai Lan, chopped (substitute 8 oz chopped baby broccoli with 2 oz baby spinach, but keep them separate)

-- 10 oz Fresh Wide Rice Noodles (see note)
+- 10 ounces Fresh Wide Rice Noodles (see note)

 Heat a wok over medium-high heat.
 When wok is hot, add in chicken and marinade.
 (The marinade will simmer and “cook” with the chicken, so don’t worry about anything raw remaining.)
 Bring to a simmer and cook, stirring frequently, until most of the marinade has cooked off and chicken is about halfway cooked.

-Add 2 tsp of sauce and broccoli (if using Chinese broccoli, add it all at once; if using the substitute, add baby broccoli now but reserve baby spinach).
+Add 2 teaspoons of sauce and broccoli (if using Chinese broccoli, add it all at once; if using the substitute, add baby broccoli now but reserve baby spinach).